- Online Student Enrollment

 Additionally, breakfast will be offered at Benson, Guin Foss, Loma Vista, Nelson, Peters Canyon and Veeh elementary schools for $2; and Columbus Tustin, Hewes, Orchard Hills, Pioneer and Utt middle schools, and Beckman, Foothill and Tustin high schools for $2.25.

-Students will be offered breakfast and lunch at no cost at the following schools – Beswick, Estock, Heideman and Thorman elementary schools; Currie Middle School; and Hillview High School.
+Students will be offered free breakfast and lunch at Beswick, Estock, Heideman and Thorman elementary schools; Currie Middle School; and Hillview High School.

 The afterschool snack program will be available at Beswick, Estock, Heideman, Thorman and Veeh elementary schools; and Columbus Tustin, Currie and Utt middle schools.

-Parents can prepay for their child’s meals by bringing a check or cash to the school office or creating an account on MySchoolBucks ($1.95 bank fee), an online prepayment service supporting student lunch accounts.
+Parents can prepay for their child’s meals by bringing a check or cash to the school office.
+They can also create an account on MySchoolBucks ($1.95 bank fee), an online prepayment service supporting student lunch accounts.
 Parents can monitor their child’s lunch account through the service for free.
 Elementary students access their accounts by entering their student number into a pin-pad at school when buying breakfast or lunch.
 Middle and high schools students access their accounts by scanning their ID cards or entering their student number into a pin-pad at school when buying breakfast or lunch.